JICE

 • (2) Is there a clear, concise, and meaningful research topic?
 Setting the purpose and objective of a project is one of the most challenging tasks in research.

 • (3) Is the topic you propose a good fit for research in Japan?
-While your proposed topic may concern international matters or the laws of third countries, the reviewers are looking for its connections with Japan, and if it fits the research environment in Japan.
+While your proposed issue of a point may concern international matters or the laws of third countries, the reviewers are looking for its connections with Japan, and if it fits the research environment in Japan.

 • (4) Do you know the basic outlines of Japanese law, politics and public administration?
 What is Japan's position or experience within your topic area?